-74 The Ministry said that jurors are not introduced or named in coroners' inquests to ensure their therefore compiled and identifiable as part of an investigation into a possible violation of law, that is, the Criminal Code.
-Other information it withheld included names of family members and information on third parties, such as their past involvement with the criminal justice system or their use of drugs and alcohol.
-The Ministry also asked that I consider the VPD's letter on the overlap between this inquiry and the three VPD inquiries I mentioned above.
+74 The Ministry said that jurors are not introduced or named in coroners' inquests to ensure their privacy and safety; para.
+4.76, initial submission.
+75 This information came from the affidavit of Norm Leibel (at paras.
+16 & 23) who, as noted therefore compiled and identifiable as part of an investigation into a possible violation of law, that is, the Criminal Code.76 Other information it withheld included names of family members and information on third parties, such as their past involvement with the criminal justice system or their use of drugs and alcohol.77 The Ministry also asked that I consider the VPD's letter on the overlap between this inquiry and the three VPD inquiries I mentioned above.
 The VPD's letter in turn asks that I consider the affidavit of Inspector Porteous of the VPD and the VPD's submissions on those three inquiries regarding s.
 22(3)(b).
 I have done both.